What Are The Best Trolling Rods For Salmon In 2023?

 What to look for in a salmon trolling rod

-Some poles are specifically designed for this kind of fishing, but you can also use a rod for this purpose that fulfills all the necessary requirements.
+Some rods are specifically designed for salmon trolling, but based on our testing you can actually use any trolling rod for this purpose, as long as it fulfills all the necessary requirements.

-Most poles used for this kind of fishing need to be compatible with downriggers, while a second option is to use a heavy 1-3 pound leadball weight.
+Most trolling rods used for this kind of fishing need to be compatible with downriggers, while a second option is to use a heavy 1-3 pound leadball weight.

-Both of these methods of fishing require having a pole with the following characteristics:
+Both of these methods of trolling require having a trolling rod with the following characteristics:

 Let’s look at each of these in more detail: